 Cystine calculi occur only in the presence of cystinuria Cystinuria Cystinuria is an inherited defect of the renal tubules in which reabsorption of cystine (the homodimer of the amino acid cysteine) is impaired, urinary excretion is increased, and cystine stones... read more .

-Magnesium ammonium phosphate calculi (struvite, infection calculi) indicate the presence of a urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys (pyelonephritis), and lower tract infections, which involve the bladder (cystitis), urethra... read more caused by urea-splitting bacteria (eg, Proteus species, Klebsiella species).
-The calculi must be treated as infected foreign bodies and removed in their entirety.
+Magnesium ammonium phosphate calculi (struvite, infection calculi) indicate the presence of urinary tract infection Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more caused by urea-splitting bacteria (eg, Proteus species, Klebsiella species).
+These calculi must be treated as infected foreign bodies and removed in their entirety.
 Unlike other types of calculi, magnesium ammonium phosphate calculi occur 3 times more frequently in women.

 Rare causes of urinary calculi include indinavir, melamine, triamterene, and xanthine.